Carly A. Anderson

 carly.anderson@ucl.ac.uk

-Carly is a Senior Research Fellow, hosted by Professor Mairéad MacSweeney, in the Visual Communication Group at the University College London (UCL) Institute of Cognitive Neuroscience (ICN) and the Deafness Cognition and Language Research Centre (DCAL).
-She is funded by a Wellcome Trust Sir Henry Wellcome Postdoctoral Fellowship and is a visiting researcher on Prof Schweinberger et al.’s ViCom project.
+Carly Anderson is a UCL Senior Research Fellow and a Principal Investigator based at both UCL’s Institute of Cognitive Neuroscience and at the Deafness Cognition and Language Research Centre.
+She is currently funded by a Sir Henry Wellcome Postdoctoral Research Fellowship and hosted by Professor Mairéad MacSweeney in the Visual Communication Research Group.
+She is a Visiting Researcher on Professor Stefan Schweinberger et al.’s ViCom project.

 Selected publications